computermatt/QSL-Card-Showcase/README.md

 More documentation on how to use this program as well as updates to it to make it easier for everybody to use is coming soon.

-As of right now this code is provided AS IS.